HTV04/funkin-rewritten/README.md

 * Run `make release`

 Results are in `build/release`.

+## Other
+Follow the official instructions for LÖVE game distribution for your platform: https://love2d.org/wiki/Game_Distribution

 # Special Thanks
 * KadeDev for [FNFDataAPI](https://github.com/KadeDev/FNFDataAPI/tree/main/FNFDataAPI), which was refrenced while developing the chart-reading system